History of AVCon

 July 17th, 18th and 19th, 2015 – Adelaide Convention Centre

-The theme is Detective Agency.
+This year’s theme is Detective Agency.
 Ayvee is cast as an old-school detective, while Switch is the nosey reporter.
 There is a mystery to solve at AVCon 2015, and clues have been left all over the convention floor.
 At certain times throughout the event, Ayvee and Switch would discover clues and expand on the mystery, acting out interactive events for attendees.
 There was also the AVCon villain stalking the grounds.
 Could you solve the mystery before Ayvee and Switch could?
+(Hint: it turned out the culprit was the AVCon villain)

 This year’s ball was named the Mysterious Masquerade Ball.